CONSIDER for discussion and further investigation:

 - Again, look closely at Paine's style.
 Is it casual?
 Oratorical?
 Do you find it persuasive?

-- Check this Archive of Thomas Paine's works.
+- Check this collection of Thomas Paine's works at Project Gutenberg.

 Contents of this page © Copyright 2001, 2003, 2006 by Bruce A. McMenomy.